-- Please search for the application package in Grants.gov by entering the CFDA number or the Funding Opportunity Number.
-Both numbers are located in the header of this announcement. - Applicants are strongly encouraged not to wait until the deadline date to begin the application process through Grants.gov as the registration process for CCR and Grants.gov could take up to fifteen working days. - Please use the optional attachment feature in Grants.gov to attach additional documentation that may be requested by the DGM. - Page limitation requirements equally apply to paper and electronic applications. - After you electronically submit your application, you will receive an automatic acknowledgment and tracking number from Grants.gov that contains a Grants.gov tracking number.
+- to deviate from the standard electronic submission process. - If the waiver is approved, the application should be sent directly to the DGM by the Application Deadline Date listed in the Key Dates section on page one of this announcement. - Applicants are strongly encouraged not to wait until the deadline date to begin the application process through Grants.gov as the registration process for SAM and Grants.gov could take up to fifteen working days. - Please use the optional attachment feature in Grants.gov to attach additional documentation that may be requested by the DGM. - All applicants must comply with any page limitation requirements described in this Funding Announcement. - After electronically submitting the application, the applicant will receive an automatic acknowledgment from Grants.gov that contains a Grants.gov tracking number.
 The DGM will download your application from Grants.gov and provide necessary copies to the appropriate agency officials.
-Neither the DGM nor the Office of Direct Service and Contracting Tribes (ODSCT) will notify applicants that the application has been received.
+Neither the DGM nor the ODSCT will notify the applicant that the application has been received. - E-mail applications will not be accepted under this announcement.